PeterCellar/MedicalService/Readme.md

 - Filters data by filtering parameters from client's rpc request

 ## Dependencies

 - Setting up of the HTTPS development certificate
 - Tooling package Grpc.Tools https://www.nuget.org/packages/Grpc.Tools/
 - Package CsvHelper

+## Pandemic Service

+### Pandemic First Parameter: Reproduction Number

 ## Project specificities

 - File Greet.cs adjustments:
     - Classes *DataFilter* and *MetadataFilter* each has to implement custom *IFilter* interface.
+Fields corresponding with *DataFilter* and *MetadataFilter* cannot be readonly.
 Instances of that classes are used as types in generic method *FilterVaccinationData* \[MedicalService.Filtering.DataFiltering\]

 ## Build and Run

 You can build service by following command:
 ```pwsh
 > dotnet build